haijeploeg/excludarr/README.md

     restart: unless-stopped
 ```

-With the above configuration the container will execute `excludarr sonarr -a delete -d -e -y` every day at 01:00 and `excludarr radarr -a delete -d -e -y` every day at 02:00.
+With the above configuration the container will execute `excludarr sonarr exclude -a delete -d -e -y` every day at 01:00 and `excludarr radarr exclude -a delete -d -e -y` every day at 02:00.

 ## FAQ